quentin-st/Blurify/README.md

 # Blurify
 With Blurify, you can easily transform photos and saved wallpapers into blurry ones to increase the depth of field effect on your homescreen!

+## Contribute
+We really need support for languages other than english or french.
+Most used languages are japanese, thaï, arabic and spanish.

 ## Links
 * [Blurify on Google Play](https://play.google.com/store/apps/details?id=com.chteuchteu.blurify)